warp-contracts/academy/warp-academy-docs/tutorials/ardit/deployment/deployment.md

 # Contract deployment

-In order to deploy the contract to mainnet, we need to call an asynchronous function which will firstly create Warp instance...
+In order to deploy the contract to mainnet, we need to call a function which will firstly create Warp instance...

 ```ts
 // src/tools/deploy-contract.ts